broadinstitute/gnomad-browser/browser/help/topics/v3-ht-annotations.md

   - **n_smaller**: Count of age values falling below lowest histogram bin edge.
   - **n_larger**: Count of age values falling above highest histogram bin edge.
 - **freq_meta_sample_count**: A sample count per sample grouping defined in the 'freq_meta' global annotation.
-- **vrs_version**: The Variant Representation Specification version that was used to compute IDs on the callset.
+- **vrs_versions**: The Variant Representation Specification version that was used to compute IDs on the callset.
   - **vrs_schema_version**: The [version](https://github.com/ga4gh/vrs/tags) of the
    VRS schema that is used to represent variants and compute identifiers.
   - **vrs_python_version**: The [version](https://github.com/ga4gh/vrs-python/tags) of the vrs-python library that was used to compute IDs on the callset.